HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 Study finds almost doubled cancer rate among Aborigines near Ranger mine

-Cancer cases among Aborigines near the Ranger uranium mine appear to be almost double the normal rate, according to a study by the Australian Institute of Aboriginal and Torres Strait Islander Studies external link (AIATSIS), the Federal Government's leading indigenous research body.
+Cancer cases among Aborigines near the Ranger uranium mine appear to be almost double the normal rate, according to a study by the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), the Federal Government's leading indigenous research body.

 The study also found there had been no monitoring in the past 20 years of the Ranger mine's impact on the health of local indigenous people.
 Yet since 1981 there have been more than 120 spillages and leaks of contaminated water at the mine, located in the World Heritage-listed Kakadu National Park.